Dutch bar terraces fill quickly as lockdown ends

 Public transport, which had been limited during the lockdown, returned to regular service on Monday with all travellers and staff required to wear face masks.

-As of Sunday 46,442 infections with the new coronavirus had been confirmed in the Netherlands, with 5,956 deaths.
-(Reporting by Bart Meijer; Editing by Angus MacSwan)
+As of Monday 46,545 infections with the new coronavirus had been confirmed in the Netherlands, with 5,962 deaths.